 China's financial system (Figure 1), comprising the banking sector, financial markets, and nonstandard financial sector, is dominated by the banking sector.
 The banking sector is still controlled by the big-four state-owned commercial banks even with the entrance and growth of many domestic and foreign banks and financial institutions in recent years.
-The total assets and liabilities of the banking sectors, according to the CBRC, China's regulator of the banking system, were 13.36 trillion yuan (RMB)
+The total assets and liabilities of the banking sectors, according to the CBRC, China's regulator of the banking system, were 13.36 trillion yuan (RMB) and 12.50 trillion yuan, respectively, at the end of 2012, of which the big-four accounts were approximately 44.93% and 44.89%.

-The People's Bank of China CBRC (China Banking China Securities China's Financial System Regulatory Commission) (PBC, Central Bank) Regulatory Commission Non Standard Financial Sector: Banking and Intermediation Sector Financial Markets Internet Finance, etc. Stock Markets (Shanghai, Shenzhen) About 5000 Credit Foreign Banks Commercial Banks Cooperatives Branches, REP. Future Markets Three Policy Banks: 1.
-China Development Bank (CDB) CGSTDC Bond Markets Four Big State-Owned More than Ten Ninety 2.
-Agricultural (Govern., Corpor.)
-Development Bank Commercial Banks.
-Nationwide City-owned of China (ADBC) 1.
-Bank of China (BOC) Regional Shareholding 3.
-Export and Import State Admini, of China Construction Bank Commercial Shareholding Bank of China Foreign Exchange Foreign Exchange Commercial & Industrial Commercial Banks (EIBC) Bank Markets Banks 4.
-Agricultural Bank of China China Insurance Insurance Markets Regulatory Commission and 12.50 trillion yuan, respectively, at the end of 2012, of which the big-four accounts were approximately 44.93% and 44.89%.
 The CBRC, as the state authorized supervisory body for banks, was separated from the People's Bank of China (hereafter the PBC) in 2004.
 The PBC, China's central bank, did not operate as a central bank until September 1983.
 On 18 March 1995, the Third Plenum of the Eighth National People's Congress ratified The Law of the People's Republic of China concerning the People's Bank of China, and the PBC began to implement monetary policy legally as the Central Bank of China.
 The PBC is authorized to be responsible for the monetary stability and the financial stability of the entire financial system in China.

-Figure 1 China's Financial and Financial Regulation System
+Figure 1: China's Financial and Financial Regulation System

 China's money market consists of three submarkets; the inter-bank borrowing market, the inter-bank bonds repurchase market and the commercial paper market.
 The inter-bank borrowing market of China has operated since 3 January 1996, when the number of members was 63.
 In 2002 there were more than 500 participants and at the end of 2005 there were 695 members.
 These comprised policy banks, commercial banks, financial companies, insurance institutions, security brokers, investment funds and foreign banks.
 At the end of 2012, the monthly trade volumes of the inter-bank market reached 3.8236 trillion (RMB).
 Trade categories include overnight, 7 days, 14 days, 20 days, 30 days, 60 days, 90 days and the longest maturity of 4 months (120 days).
-Figure 2 summarises the trade volume of the inter-bank market since 1996.
+Figure 2 summarises the trade volumes of the inter-bank market since 1996.